 How to Start an LLC in Michigan (2024 Guide)

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs ($50 processing fee).
+To start and LLC in Michigan you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs ($50 processing fee).

-You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Michigan LLC formation service (recommended).
+You can do this yourself by following our easy DIY guide below, or join the other 65% of our readers and hire a specialized Michigan LLC formation service (recommended).

 How to Form an LLC in Michigan in 6 Steps